 VicWaCI seeks to answer questions and better understand our climate and water resource situation.
 Through the VicWaCI research our understanding of climate change and its impacts on Victoria’s water resources has grown substantially in recent years.

 Research covered by VicWaCI includes:

-- Where runoff rates across Victoria have reduced, and the reasons for the decline (University of Melbourne)
+- Where runoff rates across Victoria have reduced, and the reasons for the decline.

-- Different weather types and their influence on rainfall (Bureau of Meteorology)
+- Different weather types and their influence on rainfall.

 - Rainfall and streamflow projections.

 Victoria's Water in a Changing Climate

-The findings from the four years of VicWaCI research that began in 2017 were brought together in Victoria’s Water in a Changing Climate, released in December 2020.
+The findings from the first phase of VicWaCI research that began in 2017 were brought together in Victoria’s Water in a Changing Climate, released in December 2020.
 If you would like to request a hardcopy please email us.
 This document collates and offers insights into VicWaCI’s findings for the Victorian water sector.
 New findings, as they are found in the document, can also be read here.

 - VicWaCI maps with additional overlays — High resolution JPEG maps from Victoria’s Water in a Changing Climate with additional boundaries overlayed.
 See inside cover of report for citation details.